Opinion | As Biden edges ahead, Trump’s effort to throw out your vote gets more vile

 When Trump raged that the ongoing count of these votes is “fraud,” he was exploiting exactly this deliberate state of affairs.
 Republicans want it to be harder to count the votes on time; Trump then uses the resulting delays in the counting of ballots to try to cast doubt on them.

 It’s a neat trick.
-And it has a deeper purpose, too: Deligitimizing a Biden victory.
-If Biden does go on to win — and it’s plausible both Wisconsin and Michigan may be called Wednesday, and possibly Pennsylvania and Nevada on Thurday — he’ll keep this up:
+And it has a deeper purpose, too: delegitimizing a Biden victory.
+If Biden does go on to win — and it’s plausible both Wisconsin and Michigan might be called Wednesday, and possibly Pennsylvania and Nevada on Thursday — he’ll keep this up:

 It’s hard to know how much this will matter in the real world.
-All this will really come down to what happens in the courts, and it looks plausible that Biden just may win by enough to prevent GOP efforts to invalidate ballots to make a difference.
-That is, he just may win this by a cheatproof margin.
+All this will really come down to what happens in the courts, and it looks plausible that Biden just might win by enough to prevent GOP efforts to invalidate ballots to make a difference.
+That is, he just might win this by a cheatproof margin.

 But we should not forget that none of this has to be happening.